aiven/devportal/docs/products/redis/howto/connect-node.rst

 Connect with NodeJS
 -------------------

-This example connects to Redis™* service from NodeJS, making use of the ``ioredis`` library.
+This example connects to Redis®* service from NodeJS, making use of the ``ioredis`` library.

 Variables
 '''''''''